 What do we do?

-Our research and teaching covers the full range of Victorian writing.
-We are committed to working closely with literary texts: publishing editions of major Victorian writers, and writing criticism that attends carefully to matters of literary form and style.
+Our research and teaching cover the full range of Victorian writing – British, trans-Atlantic and, increasingly, global.
 Although we have a diverse range of theoretical interests, we have distinctive strengths in the areas of literature and the history of ideas (including questions of literary value, aesthetics, and of readership and response), in the study of poetry, and in the literature of the fin de siècle.
+Biography, life-writing and textual editing are flourishing areas of expertise.
 We are also the organizing force behind a very active cross-disciplinary hub for literature and science.
 We welcome enquiries from potential researchers who want to work in any area of Victorian literature and culture.

 At undergraduate level, the ‘Literature in English 1830-1910’ paper allows first-year students to engage with some of the greatest writing in the language from across the English-speaking world.
 Through a programme of lectures and seminars, we encourage every student to think critically and creatively about one of the most dynamic and surprising periods in the history of literature.